 Writing our first Test Case:

-Cypress initialization will automatically provide bunch of test cases for our disposal, but we will start from scratch; so delete integration/examples folder
+Cypress initialization will automatically provide a bunch of test cases for our disposal, but we will start from scratch; so delete integration/examples folder

 Now, add a file name spec1.js under integration folder and add following statements to it: